NeuroRVQ: Multi-Scale Biosignal Tokenization for Generative Foundation Models: NeuroRVQ Tokenizer Design

-Reconstructing the phase $\phi$ directly with mean squared error (MSE) is suboptimal due to the periodic nature of the Fourier phase (see Appendix \ref{apx:sine/cosine}).
-To address this, our architecture replaces raw phase reconstruction with a sine/cosine phase representation and we predict the $\sin \hat{\phi}$ and $\cos \hat{\phi}$, which are smooth, continuous and better suited as loss terms.
-For the amplitude component, rather than reconstructing raw spectral magnitudes $A$, we operate in the log-amplitude domain $\log(1 + A)$.
-This logarithmic scaling compresses the large dynamic range of EEG spectra and places relatively greater emphasis on reconstructing high-frequency components, a key weakness in existing tokenizers.
-Therefore, the tokenizer decoder has three prediction heads responsible for reconstructing $\log(1+\hat{A})$, $\sin \hat{\phi}$, and $\cos \hat{\phi}$, respectively.
+However, architecture alone does not account for \sys's reconstruction gains: the training loss is equally critical.
+The \sys tokenizer loss operates in the Fourier domain (phase and amplitude) and consists of three complementary loss components.

-Naively treating the sine and cosine components independently by applying mean squared error to each dimension separately during training fails to explicitly capture the circular nature of phase: minimizing the MSE of sine and cosine individually does not guarantee that the resulting vector lies on the unit circle and it may allow predictions that deviate from valid phase angles.
-To address these limitations, we introduce a unit-circle-aware phase loss $\mathcal{L}_{\text{unit-loss}}$ that directly optimizes the directional alignment of the predicted phase vector with the target phase while enforcing unit-norm constraints.
-Specifically, we represent each phase as a 2D vector ($\cos \phi, \sin \phi$) and compute the cosine similarity between predicted and target vectors, combined with a small regularization term that penalizes deviations from unit length:
+\paragraph{Phase loss.} Reconstructing the phase $\phi$ directly with mean squared error (MSE) is suboptimal due to the periodic nature of the Fourier phase (see Appendix \ref{apx:sine/cosine}).
+To address this, the tokenizer decoder replaces raw phase reconstruction with a sine/cosine phase representation and predicts two values $\hat{c}$ and $\hat{s}$, corresponding to estimates of $\cos\phi$ and $\sin\phi$ respectively, which are smooth, continuous and better suited as loss terms.
+Since both predictions $\hat{c}$ and $\hat{s}$ refer to the same phase angle, we optimize them jointly rather than independently.
+We represent each phase as a 2D vector and compute the cosine similarity between the predicted vector ($\hat{c}$, $\hat{s}$) and the target ($\cos \phi, \sin \phi$).
+This formulation naturally respects the circular topology of phase: the phases are represented as vectors in 2D space, making the errors between them geometrically meaningful.

-This formulation has several advantages: it naturally respects the circular topology of phase, avoids discontinuities near angular boundaries and ensures that all predicted vectors correspond to valid phase angles.
-The phases are essentially represented as unit vectors in 2D space, making the errors between them more geometrically meaningful.
+\paragraph{Amplitude loss.} For the amplitude component, rather than reconstructing raw spectral magnitudes $A$, we operate in the log-amplitude domain $\log(1 + A)$.
+This logarithmic scaling compresses the large dynamic range of signal spectra and places relatively greater emphasis on reconstructing high-frequency components.
+Therefore, the tokenizer decoder has three prediction heads responsible for reconstructing $\log(1+\hat{A})$, $\hat{c}$ and $\hat{s}$, respectively.